 Is there an evil gene creating bad bosses?

 Of course not.
 But it begs the question: How is it that so many managers become bad bosses?

-If your career has been longer than a few years, you're bound to have had a bad boss or two.
+If your career has been longer than a few years, you're bound to have had at least a couple bad bosses.
 It would be easy to become bitter and hold it personally against each of them.
 That would be the easy way, but there is a better way.

 Instead, realize there are circumstances that make a manager's job much more difficult.
 And as you work under them, you will feel many of the negative consequences of this.

 Keep in mind these situations for when you are a manager, so you'll handle it differently.
 Also, consider how you can help your manager be better.
 Either way, you can take those management wounds and help there be one less bad boss in the world.

 Reason #1: They're a manager and an individual contributor

 This is one of the hardest things that hits many first time managers.
 While they've been named manager, they're also still expected to do a significant amount of individual contributor (IC) work, which they probably were great at.
 This is a recipe for disaster: